ccvetanska/ML_25-26/Week_01 - Numpy, Pandas, Matplotlib, Seaborn/README.md

    2. Safe from bugs.
    3. Ready for change.
 - Rotate when solving tasks: one person solves task 1, another task 2, and so on.
-- Solve the solutions to each part in a corresponding folder.
+- Put the solutions to each part in a corresponding folder.

 ## Table of Contents